CroitoriuAlexandru/Tmp-Wt-3Tier-Basic/frontend/README.md

 Jenkins file ready to go, working with script files from folder /scripts for building, testing and deploying the app

 ### Sqlite database
-Sqlite3 is implemented in "Session" class
+Sqlite3 is implemented in the backend Tier

 ### Example of putting and getting data from the dbo
-The example(PageOne and Session classes) has a form with different data types and a table witch represents the table in the sqlite dbo
-You can put rows in table, modify data individualy, and every change you make in the table is reflected in the dbo
+The example PageOne has a form with different data types and a table witch represents the table in the sqlite dbo You can put rows in table, modify data individualy, and every change you make in the table is reflected in the dbo